 30. Public holidays, entitlement to pay for

-An employee, other than a casual employee, who in any area of the State is not required to work on a day solely because that day is a public holiday in that area, is entitled to be paid as if he or she were required to work on that day.
+An employee, other than a casual employee, who in any area of the State is not required to work on a day solely because that day is a public holiday in that area, is entitled to be paid as if the employee were required to work on that day.

+[Section 30 amended: No. 30 of 2021 s.
+121(2).]

 31. Penalty rates for work on public holidays not a minimum condition

 Section 30 is not to be read as requiring an employer to pay a penalty rate in respect of work done on a public holiday.